Stanford White: Commercial and civic projects

-Residential properties
+Residences

 In the division of projects within the firm, the sociable and gregarious White landed the most commissions for private houses.
 His fluent draftsmanship helped persuade clients who were not attuned to a floorplan.
 He could express the mood of a building he was designing.

 Many of White's Long Island mansions have survived.
 Harbor Hill was demolished in 1947, originally set on 688 acre in Roslyn.
 These houses can be classified as three types, depending on their locations: Gold Coast chateaux along the wealthiest tier, mostly in Nassau County; neo-Colonial structures, especially those in the neighborhood of his own house at "Box Hill" in Smithtown, Suffolk County; and the South Fork houses in Suffolk County, from Southampton to Montauk Point, influenced by their coastal location.
 He also designed the Kate Annette Wetherill Estate in 1895.

 White designed a number of other New York mansions as well, including the Iselin family estate "All View" and "Four Chimneys" in New Rochelle, suburban Westchester County.
 White designed several country estate homes in Greenwich, Connecticut, including the Seaman-Brush House (1900), now the Stanton House Inn, operated as a bed and breakfast.
 In New York's Hudson Valley, he designed the 1896 Mills Mansion in Staatsburg.

 Among his "cottages" in Newport, Rhode Island, at Rosecliff (1898–1902, designed for Mrs. Hermann Oelrichs) he adapted Mansart's Grand Trianon.
 The mansion was built for large receptions, dinners, and dances with spatial planning and well-contrived dramatic internal views en filade.
 His "informal" shingled cottages usually featured double corridors for separate circulation, so that a guest never bumped into a laundress with a basket of bed linens.
 Bedrooms were characteristically separated from hallways by a dressing-room foyer lined with closets, so that an inner door and an outer door gave superb privacy.

 One of the few surviving urban residences designed by White is the Ross R. Winans Mansion in Baltimore's Mount Vernon-Belvedere neighborhood.
 It is now used as the headquarters for Agora, Inc. Built in 1882 for Ross R. Winans, heir to Ross Winans, the mansion is a premier example of French Renaissance revival architecture.
 Since its period as Winans's residence, it has served as a girls preparatory school, doctor's offices, and a funeral parlor, before being acquired by Agora Publishing.
 In 2005, Agora completed an award-winning renovation project.